stackbit-projects/personal-3-d550a/content/pages/index.md

     name: >-
       I'm Joe.
 I've been consulting companies for over 10 years helping with content creation, story telling and team building.
-I bring my life experiences to work everyday, my lens is what makes me unique,
+I bring my life experiences to work everyday, my lens is what makes my contribution to your brand, unique.
     title: I'm an explorer of life
     styles:
       self: